Joshc5/terraform-aws-secure-bastion/automation-layer/README.md

 The primary goal is to provide a secure, audited, and user-friendly way to provision temporary resources like bastion hosts without requiring users to have direct AWS console or Terraform CLI access for that specific task.

-🚀🛠️ My long term goal is to expand upon this automation layer feature into its own project where it becomes an entire ChatOps (Slack/Teams/Webex/etc.) orchestration framework for seamless (and secure) infrastructure deployment, SecOps tasks, and more.
+🚀🛠️ My long term goal is to expand upon this automation layer feature into its own project where it becomes an entire ChatOps (Slack/Teams/Webex/etc.) orchestration framework for seamless (and secure) infrastructure deployment, SecOps tasks, IR, and more.

 ## Architecture